amchess/ShashChess/README.md

 ## Acknowledgments

-- Sergey Aleksandrovitch Kozlov for his very interesting patch and code on Sugar engine
+- Kozlov Sergey Aleksandrovitsch for his very interesting patch and code on Sugar engine
 - Omar Khalid for his great experience in microsoft c/cpp programming environment
 - Alexei Chernakoff for his pretious suggestions about the android version and its contribution to it
 - Dariusz Domagala for the Mac version